xuankimtran/docs-1/pages/katalon-studio/docs/handle-webdriver.md

 ```

 The returned '**driver**' parameter will use the current browser's session launched by Katalon Studio.
-You need to import necessary libraries also (can be done by pressing **Ctrl + Shift + O**).
+You also need to import necessary libraries (can be done by pressing **Ctrl + Shift + O**).

 ## Use WebDriver Event Listeners

 > Starting in **Katalon Studio version 7.0.0**, the Katalon Studio's WebDriver extends the  EventFiringWebDriver.

 [`EventFiringWebDriver`](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/support/events/EventFiringWebDriver.html) is a class in Selenium that supports the WebDriver with event-driven capabilities.
-Those capabilities are useful for many use cases - one of which is for logging steps or triggering certain events before an operation.
-You can use [`WebDriverEventListener`](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/support/events/WebDriverEventListener.html) to handle events triggered by the WebDriver, which happens before or after navigation; before or after a click and etc.
+Those capabilities are helpful for many use cases - one of which is for logging steps or triggering certain events before an operation.
+You can use [`WebDriverEventListener`](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/support/events/WebDriverEventListener.html) to handle events started by the WebDriver, which happens before or after navigation; before or after a click, etc.

 Below is an example of how to add your custom `WebDriverEventListener` method: